rnleach/elk/README.md

+# I am archiving this repository because all of this code has moved to the eco-lib repository.
+I'm keeping it around instead of deleting it because there is some old code that was removed, but still lives in the history of this repository that I may want back someday.

 # elk - A general purpose C11 library.

   I like elk.
 They're really interesting, majestic animals.
 And did you know they have ivory?!
 So